How to Get a Job – Secret Tips That No One Tells You

 Before you even think about applying for a job, you need to be sure you are a good fit and that you know how to capture the attention of the recruiter or hiring manager.
 You need to be able to put together a killer CV, nail the trickiest interview questions, and let your personality shine through.
 It is not easy, but being well prepared will allay those nerves a little so that you can truly stand out.
 Let’s take a look at how to do this:

 See Your Job Search As a Career in Itself

-Adapt your mindset so you regard your job-search as your current career.
-Structure your week so that you spend a number of days looking for available posts, a number of hours polishing and adapting your CV and a number of hours networking and forging new contacts.
+Adapt your mindset so you regard your job search as your current career.
+Structure your week so that you spend several days looking for available posts, a number of hours polishing and adapting your CV and a number of hours networking and forging new contacts.
 If you notice gaps in your knowledge, then set aside time for self-development or volunteer work to improve and maintain your employability.
 Maintaining regular hours and routine will help you keep focused too.